 On January 29, 2016, we completed a transaction ("Refinancing") in which we refinanced the existing senior secured credit facilities with the proceeds of the new Credit Facilities (as defined below).
-The new credit facilities consist of a \$200.0 million term loan ("Term Loan Facility") and \$100.0 million revolving credit facility ("Revolving Credit Facility," and together with the Term Loan, the "Credit Facilities") which includes a \$25.0 million sub-facility for letters of credit and a \$25.0 million sub-facility for swingline loans.
+The new credit facilities consist of a \$200.0 million term loan ("Term Loan Facility") and a \$100.0 million revolving credit facility ("Revolving Credit Facility," and together with the Term Loan, the "Credit Facilities"), which includes a \$25.0 million subfacility for letters of credit and a \$25.0 million sub-facility for swingline loans.

-We made voluntary prepayments under the Term Loan Facility totaling \$25.0 million and \$65.0 million during the thirteen weeks ended May 5, 2018 and April 29, 2017, respectively.
-In connection with these prepayments, \$0.1 million and \$0.3 million of debt issuance cost and \$7,000 and \$0.1 million of original issue discount were accelerated and included in loss on extinguishment of debt for the thirteen weeks ended May 5, 2018 and April 29, 2017, respectively.
+We made voluntary prepayments under the Term Loan Facility totaling \$25.0 million and \$65.0 million during the twenty-six weeks ended August 4, 2018 and July 29, 2017, respectively.
+In connection with these prepayments, \$0.1 million and \$0.3 million of debt issuance cost and \$7,000 and \$0.1 million of original issue discount were accelerated and included in loss on extinguishment of debt for the twenty-six weeks ended August 4, 2018 and July 29, 2017, respectively.
 In accordance with the terms of the Term Loan Facility, the prepayments were applied against the remaining scheduled installment payments of principal due under the Term Loan Facility in direct order of maturity.
 As a result, we are no longer obligated to make the scheduled installment payments of principal; however, we currently intend to continue to make these payments and therefore have classified such payments as current portion of long-term debt in the condensed consolidated balance sheet.